-Interval training is a type of physical training in which you alternate short bursts of intense activity with longer intervals of much lower intensity.
-Athletes traditionally use interval training to improve performance for sprints, and fitness enthusiasts use it to burn calories.
-You can calculate your calorie expenditure during interval training with standard gender-specific formulas.
+If you've jumped on the high-intensity interval training (HIIT) bandwagon, you know it involves alternating short bursts of intense activity with longer intervals at a much lower intensity.
+Athletes traditionally use interval training to improve performance for sprints, and fitness enthusiasts use it to burn calories in a short period of time.

-Calorie expenditure formulas may use your heart rate to determine your calorie expenditure rate.
-This approach is most accurate when your heart rate is greater than 90 and less than 150 beats per minute.
-This requirement makes it important to keep your heart rate above 90 bpm during the recovery phase of your interval training.
+Calorie expenditure formulas often use your heart rate to determine your calorie expenditure rate.
+This approach is most accurate when your heart rate is greater than 90 and less than 150 beats per minute, or bpm.
+This requirement makes it important to keep your heart rate above 90 bpm during the "easy" bouts of your interval training.

-The calculation of your calorie expenditure from your heart rate requires you to have a heart monitor.
+To calculate your calorie burn using your heart rate requires you to wear a heart rate monitor.
+You can use one with a chest strap, arm strap or the latest technology that reads your pulse right from your wrist.
 Most heart monitors today include a heart rate recorder as a standard feature.
-This allows you to obtain your average heart rate and the duration of your interval training.
-You may also need additional equipment to perform your interval training.
-In the case of sprint intervals, you would need a running track.
+This allows you to obtain your average heart rate for the duration of your interval training workout.

-Put your heart monitor on and perform some type of light exercise to get your heart rate above 90 bpm.
-Turn your heart rate recorder on and begin your interval training.
-For sprint intervals, you might run one lap around the track at full speed followed by another lap at a recovery pace.
+Put your heart monitor on and perform some type of light exercise to get your heart rate above 90 bpm as a warm up.
+You'll then being your interval workout, for sprint intervals, for example, you might run one lap around the track at full speed followed by another lap at a recovery pace.
+Go for 20 to 30 minutes total -- depending on your stamina and the time you have to commit to exercise.
 Complete your interval training and turn your heart rate recorder off.